Disappearance of Helen Claire Frost

-Helen Claire Frost went missing on October 13, 1970, four days before her 18th birthday, after telling her sister Sandy that she was going for a walk.
+Helen Claire Frost, then 17 years old, went missing on October 13, 1970, after telling her sister Sandy that she was going for a walk.
 She had recently broken up with her boyfriend, and had given up her firstborn child for adoption earlier that year.
 Frost left her apartment on the 1600 block of Queensway in Prince George, British Columbia and has not been seen since.

 Background

 Helen Frost was born in Reigate, England, on October 17, 1952, to parents Dennis and Daphne Frost.
 She had an older sister named Sandy.
 Her father was a green beret in the British Commando Brigade for 12 years, and worked on the docks in London during World War II.
 In 1956, the family moved to Nanaimo, British Columbia, Canada.
 After the move, Dennis worked for the city of Nanaimo as a sweeper operator.
-Helen's family was stable and her mother and father were married for 67 years, until Dennis died on July 20, 2014.
+Frost's family was stable and her mother and father were married for 67 years, until Dennis died on July 20, 2014.
 Sandy described them as "good parents despite the head-strong actions of their two rebellious teenage girls."

-Helen moved to Prince George, British Columbia in 1969, and Sandy joined her in November of that year.
+Frost moved to Prince George, British Columbia in 1969, and Sandy joined her in November of that year.
 They shared an apartment on the 1600 block of Queensway, along with a woman named Darlene and her infant child.
-In the spring of 1970, Helen went to a home for unwed mothers in Kamloops where she gave birth to a daughter, Sandra Jeanette, on May 13 of that year.
-Shortly afterwards, she returned to Prince George and her baby was taken into government custody.
+In the spring of 1970, Frost went to a home for unwed mothers in Kamloops where she gave birth to a daughter, Sandra Jeanette, on May 13 of that year.
+Shortly afterward, she returned to Prince George and her baby was taken into government custody.
 She unsuccessfully tried to regain custody of the baby in the summer of 1970.
-Sandy recalled that Helen came out of the social worker's office, "just bawling her eyes out, and we never talked about it again."
-Sometime between the birth of her child and her disappearance, Helen's relationship with the father of the child, Stefan Grumpner, dissolved.
+Sandy recalled that Frost came out of the social worker's office, "just bawling her eyes out, and we never talked about it again."
+Sometime between the birth of her child and her disappearance, Frost's relationship with the father of the child, Stefan Grumpner, dissolved.

-Helen worked a number of odd jobs while she was in Prince George, including a busser at the Hudson's Bay Company cafeteria, and a gas station painter for a company that operated between Prince George and Prince Rupert.
+Frost worked a number of odd jobs while she was in Prince George, including a busser at the Hudson's Bay Company cafeteria, and a gas station painter for a company that operated between Prince George and Prince Rupert.

 Relationship status

-Helen was single at the time of her disappearance.
+Frost was single at the time of her disappearance.
 She had given birth to her daughter, Sandra Jeanette, on May 13, 1970, in Kamloops and moved to Prince George shortly afterwards.
-The father of this child was identified as Stefan Grumpner, who left Helen shortly after the birth.
-It is not public knowledge when Stefan and Helen separated.
-The police interviewed Stefan after Helen's disappearance and reported that they did not find anything suspicious.
+The father of this child was identified as Stefan Grumpner, who left Frost shortly after the birth.
+It is not public knowledge when Stefan and Frost separated.
+The police interviewed Stefan after Frost's disappearance and reported that they did not find anything suspicious.

 Identifying characteristics

-Helen was a Caucasian female with blue eyes and brown-blonde hair.
+Frost was a Caucasian female with blue eyes and brown-blonde hair.
 She stood about 5 feet 5 inches and weighed about 125 pounds.
-Since birth, Helen's right eye drooped, appearing slightly closed as compared to her left eye.
+Since birth, Frost's right eye drooped, appearing slightly closed as compared to her left eye.
 She had given birth six months prior to her disappearance.